-Dr. Christine Clark is a professor of curriculum and instruction, senior scholar for multicultural education, and founding vice president for diversity and inclusion at the University of Nevada, Las Vegas.
+Christine Clark is a professor of curriculum and instruction, senior scholar for multicultural education, and founding vice president for diversity and inclusion at UNLV.
 She coordinates master's and doctoral level specialization programs in multicultural education in the department of teaching and learning within the College of Education.
+Clark’s specialty is in the development of critical multicultural, bilingual education as a tool for disarming violence in schools and communities.

 Clark has a three-tired research agenda that focuses on: